Visiting Assistant Professor

 Department of German Studies

-Kris teaches German language, literature, and culture classes at all levels.
+Kris enjoys teaching German language, literature, and culture classes at all levels.
 His research interests cover contemporary literature and cultural studies, focusing primarily on three areas: 1) theater history, performance studies, and drama pedagogy; 2) media theory and visual culture; 3) and literary historiography.
 Future research plans include: an examination of the critical reception of the Berliner Ensemble’s image-text Programmheft and its significance for postwar theater and social history, and a project that will focus on public memory discourses shaped by and reflected in marketing imagery and advertisement materials for postwar German films.

 In 2003-2004, Kris served as an English language teacher at the Hansa-Gymnasium in Bergedorf (Hamburg/Germany), teaching in grades 5-8, 10, and 13 (Leistungskurs Englisch).
 He has also interned with the Gesellschaft für Naturschutz und Ornithologie Rheinland-Pfalz (GNOR), an environmental non-profit org in Germany, where he joined a project to find and catalog breeding pairs of swans ("Höckerschwan") while cycling the entire Moselle River.